Lkthal/Pen-Pal-Chat/README.md

+## Pen Pal Chat

+This a chatroom application that allows user to communicate with people all over the world by allowing them to choose what chat room they want to participate in.
+The backbone of this application is Firebase.
+We will use Firebase to manage the database, file storage, Authentication via email, Google, Facebook, Twitter, GitHub, or even phone, and host the application.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>